dgestep/big-code-bang/README.md

 ## The Power of the Big Code Bang

-Although I have done some work using Microsoft's technologies, a big portion of my career has been using Java.
+Although I have done some work using Microsoft's technologies, the majority of my career has been programming in Java.
 I have done some with with NodeJS on the server as well.
 Any of these choices are fine for the server-side and all have their pros and cons.
-The initial rollout of the Big Code Bang project is using Java as the server-side technology of choice.
-I intend to create a .NET and NodeJS implementation of the server-side in future versions.
+However with this initial rollout of the Big Code Bang project, Java will be used as the server-side technology.

-The common architecture and libraries the Big Bang Project uses/generates are described below:
+The tools and libraries the Big Code Bang Project uses/generates are described below:

 ### Server Side REST Service Layer

 * [Spring](https://spring.io/) - an application framework and inversion of control container for the Java platform.
 Spring is used to aid in the creation of the REST services, controlling Security, and database access using Spring ORM and Spring JDBC.